Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/DEVLOG-Jakob.md

 ### 2025-05-23 - Running on lab computers
 Ran some of the TryHackMe code on lab computers to test buffer overflow there after much trial and error.

+### 2025-05-27 - Strange character
+Tried to figure out why there was 8c instead of cc.
+Eventually fixed by using a payload instead of Python output.
+From the walkthrough:
+Because of the order in which Unix-based systems allocate memory, we need to unset some environment variables in order to use the same memory addresses inside and outside gdb.
+We need to unset env LINES and unset env COLUMNS within gdb with this command:

+`set exec-wrapper env -u LINES -u COLUMNS`